-Events held by U.S. Rep. Diana DeGette throughout Colorado’s First District serve as constant reminders that Americans have an incredible capacity for innovation and growth that must be encouraged and enabled by policies made in Washington, D.C.
-Especially in these difficult times, Congresswoman DeGette’s top priority is to develop solutions that revive the economy, put Americans back to work, and lay the foundation for long-term prosperity.
+Events I hold throughout Colorado’s First District serve as constant reminders that Americans have an incredible capacity for innovation and growth that must be encouraged and enabled by policies made in Washington, D.C.
+Especially in these difficult times, my top priority is to develop solutions that revive the economy, put Americans back to work, and lay the foundation for long-term prosperity.

 At the same time, we need to get our nation’s fiscal house in order and begin to focus on long-term strategies to keep America competitive in the global marketplace.
 This means investing in Pell Grants for college; workforce training programs to help jobseekers; and industries like clean energy and bioscience that will form the backbone of our 21st century economy.

 Our country is at a crossroads, and Congress must come together to develop bipartisan common-sense solutions that will revive our economy now, secure our nation’s future and reignite the American dream for all Colorado families.

 One of the most important ways we can revive our economy is to support our small businesses, the backbone of our nation.